Smolations/lo-bash/README.md

-functions can export array variables capturing output as an array is tricky though.. users should use spaces to pass args, not tabs
+functions can export array variables capturing output as an array is tricky though.. users should use spaces to pass args, not tabs should functions that return integers simply return that value? or should the echo paradigm be consistent?